-"That the minutes of the meeting of the Council held on 4th December 2024, copies of which have been circulated to members, be taken as read, confirmed and signed."
+"That the minutes of the meeting of the Council held on 4 December 2024, copies of which have been circulated to members, be taken as read, confirmed and signed."

-AGENDA ITEM NO. 3 DECLARATIONS OF INTEREST
+47. DECLARATIONS OF INTEREST.

-The CHAIRMAN will invite members who wish to do so to make declarations of interest in respect of items on the agenda for this meeting.
+The Chairman invited members who wished to do so to make declarations of interest in respect of items on the agenda for the meeting.